melikeguler99/case_study/README.md

 To run NanoPipe, the following are required:

 - **Java (JDK ≥ 11)**
-  Required by Nextflow.
 - **Nextflow**
-  Workflow execution engine.
 - **Conda** (Miniconda or Anaconda)
-  Used to manage tool dependencies.

 > **Optional but recommended:**
 > **Mamba** can be used as a faster alternative to Conda for environment resolution.